Achille44/FreeSpace2-French-Translations/README.md

 #### How do the extended files are managed by the game engine?

-The SCP engine prioritizes the extended files over the original files, and different extended files are prioritized per alphabetical order, which means that if the same string (identified with the same integer) is present on xstr_bta1_d-tlc.tbm, xstr_bta1_m-tlc.tbm and tstring.tbl, then only the string in xstr_bta1_d-tlc.tbm will be taken into account.
+The SCP engine prioritizes the extended files over the original files, and different extended files are prioritized per alphabetical order, which means that if the same string (identified with the same integer) is present on xstr_bta1_d-tlc.tbm, xstr_bta1_m-tlc.tbm and tstrings.tbl, then only the string in xstr_bta1_d-tlc.tbm will be taken into account.

 ### How to avoid interfering with future mod changes?